sjanhavee/LLM-Sagemaker/report.md

  ● Configuring a SageMaker Training Job: Utilize the SageMaker Python SDK to create a training job that executes your fine-tuning script.
 The SDK provides a programmatic way to interact with SageMaker services.
 Within the training job configuration, you'll specify:
- ● TheFine-tuning Script: Provide the path to your Python script that defines the fine-tuning process.
+ ● The Fine-tuning Script: Provide the path to your Python script that defines the fine-tuning process.
  ● Input Data Location: Specify the location of your preprocessed dataset stored in Amazon S3.
 The training job will access this data for training the LLM.
  ● Instance Type: Choose an appropriate SageMaker instance type that provides the necessary